 Efforts should be made to consider population dynamics.
 The set of measures is to be reviewed regularly (proposed biannually) to reflect on changes in needs and capacities and the resources available.

-The unit of certification should not restrict access to markets for local communities through its operations.
+The unit of certification should not restrict access to markets (purchase and sell) for local communities through its operations and thus not harm food security.

 The unit of certification should assess water catchments in order to identify key water risks or shared challenges (see HCV 4).
 The unit of certification should regularly monitor their operations' impacts on water availability and quality.

-Where new plantings are considered to be acceptable, management plans and operations should maintain sacred sites.
+Where new plantings are considered to be acceptable, management plans and operations should maintain sacred sites (HCV 6).

 Agreements with indigenous peoples, local communities and other stakeholders should be made without coercion or other undue influence (see Guidance for Criterion 4.4).
-Relevant stakeholders include those affected by or concerned with the new plantings.
+Relevant stakeholders include individual or collective persons, for example institutions affected by or concerned with the new plantings.